stablekernel/aqueduct/source/docs/db/modeling_data.md

 ### Private Variables

 A private variable in a table definition removes it from the serialized representation of an object.
-A private variable is always fetched when making a database query, but it is not read when invoking `readFromMap` and is not written when invoking `asMap`.
+A private variable is always fetched when making a database query, but it is not read when invoking `read` and is not written when invoking `asMap`.
 Both of these methods are invoked when reading a managed object from a request body, or writing it to a response body.

 ### Transient Properties